July 28-31Register Now

 Yes, somewhat.
 You should be able to “swim” 25 yards (1 time across a pool) with any stroke and not touch the pool bottom.
 When on the river, you wear a life jacket so swimming in the river will be easier if the pool is hard but doable.

 Camping on this trip is next to the river in tents and is “primitive.”
 No running water, no flush toilets, and no shower.
 The views are amazing as are the summer smells in the early morning.

 Learning to canoe without proper instruction is hard and awkward.
 Some of our staff also hated canoeing until they started working with us.
 We’ll spend the first day teaching you how to canoe before we set off and then will teach and provide you individual feedback as well go along.
 By the time you finish the trip, you’ll be comfortable in a canoe.
 While we won’t promise you will love canoeing, we bet you’ll come close.

 On this trip we are doing at most 10-13 miles (with a gentle current) a day.
 For comparison, we’ve found most students don’t get completely exhausted until they start doing about double this distance per day.
 If you can pick up and walk around with a 30 pounds or so, you are strong enough for this trip.
 10-13 miles is a very doable distance regardless of your experience.

-The area of North Carolina that we will be canoeing is warm during the summer and afternoon showers are common.
+The area that we will be canoeing is warm during the summer and afternoon showers are common.
 We will paddle in the rain and often it will provide respite from the summer heat.
 Don’t worry though – we won’t paddle during a storm or high winds